adelin232/StudentDormSystem/README.md

-# StudentDormPlatform
+# StudentDormSystem
-A platform built for management of a student dorm
+A system built for the management of student dorms